 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - 216 points

-- While an important part of a hydrographic surveying program, this paper stands alone and can be taken by any student with the prerequisite 216 points.
+While an important part of a hydrographic surveying program, this paper stands alone and can be taken by any student who meets the prerequisite.

 - Teaching staff

 - Co-ordinator and Lecturer: Emily Tidey

 - Paper Structure